jbayardo/rust-skiplist/README.md

 # Releases

 Library releases follow [semantic versioning](http://semver.org/).
 Versioned releases can be found in Github's [release manager](https://github.com/jbayardo/rust-skiplist/releases).

+Notice that this project **requires** Rust nightly to work.
+This is due to unavailable primitives in stable and beta channels; work is underway to make it compatible with beta and stable channels, but may take a while.

 # Reporting issues